Skip to content

 The shapes of all three boards are a fusion of classic, slightly longer freeracers and modern, lively slalom boards.
 All shapes are equipped with important features that contribute to performance and the service experience.

-QR Code Content - You can access the (insert link) website via the QR code printed on the rear.
+QR code content - You can access the (insert link) website via the QR code printed on the rear.
 Here you will find a list of tips, tricks and tutorials for your board.
-The content is always up to date with the latest research and development so that you can keep yourself informed about your board.
+The content is always up to date with the latest Research & Development, so you can keep yourself informed about your board.

-Chicken Strap - With the rear and slightly foggier chicken strap you can get used to the feeling of the White Tiger and switch to full throttle mode as soon as you are ready.
+Chicken Strap - With the chicken strap positioned at the back and a little more mucked up, you can get used to the feeling of the White Tiger and switch to full throttle mode as soon as you are ready.
 For the experience of "railing" and "really fast surfing" you will ultimately need to use the outer footstrap positions.

-Double plugs - All foot straps are equipped with the inexpensive double plugs.
+Double plugs - All foot straps are fitted with the highest quality double plugs.
 There is guaranteed to be no rotation or twisting of the straps.
 This makes the ride feel much more direct.
-Another advantage is that you can still use the straps as Single to open up further possibilities (which we only recommend to a limited extent).
+Another advantage is that you can still use the straps as Single to give you more adjustment options (which we only recommend to a limited extent).

-Cover concave - The deck concave comes from the race development.
-They lower the center of gravity and the pressure point of the rig, which provides more control.
-The White Tiger deck concave is equipped with a soft fade-out so that your turns are not hindered and you also feel comfortable when bobbing.
+Deck concave - The deck concave originates from race development.
+It lowers the center of gravity and pressure point of the rig, which provides more control.
+The White Tiger deck concave is equipped with a soft fade-out, so that your turns are not hindered and you also feel comfortable when bobbing.

 Foil technology - The nose of the White Tiger is inspired by the Foil Race development.
 While it is "completely normal" in the lower section and has a harmonious curve at the bow, there is a special feature on deck.
 It flattens out slightly towards the nose and remains straight.
 In strong winds, this improves the aerodynamics (as with the most modern foil boards) and the typical "overpowered tailwalking" takes place later - because the airstream helps to stabilize the nose.

-Heel stringer - A standard high-end Future Fly Race feature are the heel stringers.
-This reinforcement in the stance area prevents the deck from becoming soft and significantly increases the durability of the boards.
+Heel stringers - Heel stringers are a standard high-end Future Fly Race feature.
+This reinforcement in the standing area prevents the deck from getting soft and significantly increases the durability of the boards.

-Foil box - The two large boards are equipped with a foil box.
+Foil Box - The two large boards are equipped with a foil box.
 The boards are 100% developed for the fin, so they are only suitable for first attempts at foiling.
-If you still want to try flying, there is of course nothing to stop you.
+However, if you still want to try flying, there is of course nothing to stop you.

-Service - The Wind Lounge service is also a matter of course for White Tiger customers.
+Service - The Wind Lounge Service is also a matter of course for White Tiger customers.
 If our videos have not yet explained everything, we will be happy to help you at any time.
-This also includes topics such as "my board is not flying the way I want it to".
-If you have any questions, simply send us an e-mail to willkommen@windlounge.de
+This also includes topics such as "my board doesn't fly the way I want it to".
+If you have any questions, simply send us an email to willkommen@windlounge.de

 Construction